-A photo that purports to show a “diamond-encrusted” Boeing 777 isn’t what it seems: it’s actually a clever Photoshop job.
+A photo that purports to show a “diamond-encrusted” Boeing 777 isn’t what it seems: it’s actually a very clever Photoshop job.

 The picture nonetheless has generated viral attention on social media after Emirates Airlines posted the photo.
 “Presenting the Emirates ‘Bling’ 777.
 Image created by Sara Shakeel,” it tweeted.